Japan must quadruple foreign workers by 2040 to meet growth target - report | Business

 - Japan

 Japan needs about four times more foreign workers by 2040 to achieve the growth path the government has outlined in its economic forecast, a group of Tokyo-based public think tanks said on Thursday.
-The findings highlight a growing Japanese reliance on migrant labor to make up for a shrinking population while its ability to attract overseas talent has been thrown into question by strict COVID-19 border controls that have shut out students and workers.
+The findings highlight Japan's growing reliance on migrant labor to make up for a shrinking population, while its ability to attract overseas talent has been thrown into question by strict COVID-19 border controls that have shut out students and workers.

 Japan must boost the number of foreign workers to 6.74 million by 2040 to sustain the average annual economic growth of 1.24%, based on a bullish "high-growth" scenario the government has set out in its long-term projection, the think tanks, including a research arm of the Japan International Cooperation Agency (JICA) affiliated with the foreign ministry, said in a report.
 The figure would be nearly 300% more than the current 1.72 million foreign workers, who make up about 2.5% of the workforce.